OpenTranslationBible/open-bible/en-GB/50.Philippians/md/philippians-03.md

 Their end is destruction, their god is their stomach, and their glory is in their shame.
 Their mind is set on earthly things.

 ## Philippians 3:20
-But our citizenship is in heaven, and we eagerly await a Saviour from there, the Lord Jesus Christ,
+However, our true home is in heaven, and we eagerly anticipate the coming of a Saviour from there, the Lord Jesus Christ,

 ## Philippians 3:21
 who, by the power that enables him to bring everything under his control, will transform our lowly bodies to be like his glorious body.